karmab/kcli/doc/index.rst

    machine or when injecting your public key.

-You can generate a default config file (with all parameters commented)
+You can generate a default config file (with all parameters commented) pointing to your local host with:
-with:

 .. code:: shell

-    kcli create host
+    kcli create host kvm -H 127.0.0.1 local

-Or specify a target name, host, a pool with a custom path
+Or indicate a different target host

 .. code:: shell

-    kcli create host -H 192.168.0.6 --pool default --poolpath /var/lib/libvirt/images host1
+    kcli create host -H 192.168.0.6 host1

 On most distributions, default network and storage pool for libvirt are already defined.

-If needed, you can add an additional storage pool with:
+If needed, you can create this default storage pool with:

 .. code:: shell

     kcli create pool -p /var/lib/libvirt/images default

-You can create a default network:
+And default network:

 .. code:: shell